 About the Hixon Center

-The Hixon Center is developing a leading undergraduate climate program that is forward-looking, which entails a program that is solutions-focused, technically broad, and aligned with the mission of Harvey Mudd College.
-The Center will build a program that enables our students to make meaningful contributions in the fields of climate and the environment so that future generations will inherit a more livable planet.
+The Hixon Center is developing a leading undergraduate climate program that is solutions-focused, technically broad, and aligned with the mission of Harvey Mudd College.
+Faculty affiliated with the Center are building a program that enables HMC students to make meaningful contributions in the fields of climate and the environment so that future generations will inherit a more livable planet.
 This program will include curriculum and professional opportunities that address scientific and societal challenges presented by climate change, from battery storage to environmental justice.
-Our broadly educated, skilled graduates, who understand the impact of their work on society, will be highly sought after by both employers and graduate programs.
+We will graduate students who are prepared as leaders in this space through a combination of disciplinary breadth and technical depth.

 Harvey Mudd College is a place for problem-solvers.
-Students will develop their skills and knowledge by participating in faculty-led research, capstone experiences on and off campus, and student-initiated projects, such as those sponsored by the Shanahan fund.
-Visit Hixon Center Research for more information on active research programs and how to get involved.
+Students will develop their skills and knowledge by participating in faculty-led scholarship, capstone experiences including senior thesis and our team-based Clinic Program, and student-initiated projects, such as those sponsored by the Shanahan Fund.